 Who can apply?

-The Small Grants scheme is open to all formal or informal groups or organisations that want to tackle discrimination in and through football.
+The small frants scheme is open to all groups or organisations that want to tackle discrimination in and through football, including supporters groups, grassroots clubs, NGOs and activists.

 How much can we apply for?

-The maximum funding through the Small Grants is €500.
-Fare encourages applicants to seek other means of funding such as crowd funding platforms or sponsors to help generate larger budgets.
+The maximum funding through the small grants is €500.
+Applicants should seek other means of funding such as crowd funding platforms or sponsors to help generate larger budgets.

 How and when will we receive the money?